Wednesday 21 August 2019

 The novel tells of Stephen Huxley's reluctant return to his family home following his experiences fighting in Europe during WWII.
 The home where his recently deceased father had based his obsessive research on Ryhope Wood and where Stephen's brother Christian seems to be following in his footsteps.
 Once there, as Christian disappears into the depths of the wood, Stephen begins his own journey.

 At it's heart the book is a rumination on the centrality of legend, of myth and of story in the British identity.
-The Wood encapsulates the entirety of the British mythic identity and feed it back to the observer.
+The Wood encapsulates the entirety of the British mythic identity and feeds it back to the observer.
 The stories and their characters have a strength to them that enables them to both adapt and endure as can be seen through the actions of such mythagos as 'Guiwenneth' and 'Sorthalan' and in the way Stephen's own journey through the Wood, his quest for love and for revenge, acquires an increasing mythic resonance.

 Mythago Wood proved to be that most rare of beasts a truly transformative novel.
 One that took hold of me from the off and twisted and writhed and caressed and gnawed and stared and whispered and grinned and punched at me for the entire time I was reading and is still running riot around the back of my head several weeks later.